 Conclusion

-The proposed model helps in better understanding the sources aberrations in the flux maps obtained experimentally, it also analyses the effect of different optical errors and sunshape on the quality of concentration.
-The ability to introducing changing values of errors and sunshapes while still maintaining the calculation speed helps in simulating different scenarios and study the effect of varying sunshapes and design parameters such as canting angles, receiver size etc. without the need for long simulation times or complex ray tracing tools.
+The proposed model provides an understanding of the sources of aberration in the flux maps obtained experimentally with our bema down concentrator.
+The effects of different optical errors and sunshape on the quality of concentration can also be evaluated with the model.
+The ability to introducechanging values of errors and sunshapes while still maintaining calculation speed facilitates simulation of different scenarios and study og the effects of sunshape and design parameters such as canting angles, receiver size etc. without the need for long simulation times or complex ray tracing tools.